Uruguay’s Vecino out of Copa America after thigh injury

 Arsenal’s Lucas Torreira is his most likely replacement for the remainder of the tournament in Brazil.

-Uruguay leads Group 3 with three points and Ecuador has zero.
+Uruguay leads Group C with three points and Ecuador has zero.
 Chile and Japan, the group’s other teams, play their opener later on Monday.

+Also out of the tournament is Colombia forward Luis Muriel, who hurt his left knee in his team’s 2-0 Group B win over Argentina on Saturday.
+Colombian doctors said Muriel will need five to seven weeks to recover from the injury.

 More AP soccer: https://apnews/com/aof-Soccer and https://twitter.com/AP_Sports